-If you receive a notice to appear for a Massachusetts clerk-magistrate's hearing on a complaint application," also known as a Massachusetts show cause hearing or a clerk's hearing, you should take advantage of this very powerful opportunity to prevent a criminal case from ever appearing on your Massachusetts criminal record or "CORI."
+If you receive a notice to appear for a "magistrate's hearing on a complaint application," also known as a Massachusetts show cause hearing or a clerk's hearing, you should take advantage of this very powerful opportunity to prevent a criminal case from ever appearing on your Massachusetts criminal record or "CORI."
 Read below for advice on how to respond to your notice to appear for a clerk magistrate hearing in Massachusetts.

-Clerk's hearings may also be available for complaints of felonies in the district or municipal court.
-A police office may, in his or her discretion, apply for a clerk's hearing of a felony complaint.
-If the office chooses to notify you this way rather than arrest you, the court must hold a clerk magistrate's hearing before a felony criminal complaint can begin against you.
+Clerk's hearings can also be available for complaints of felonies in the district or municipal court.
+A police officer may, if she chooses, apply for a clerk's hearing of a felony application for a criminal complaint.
+If the officer chooses to notify you this way rather than arrest you, the court must hold a clerk magistrate's hearing before a felony criminal complaint can begin against you.
 See M.G.L. chapter 218, section 35A.

-(Felony cases tried in the Massachusetts superior court may also begin in the district court and later be transferred to the Superior Court.
+(In the Massachusetts Superior Court, the procedure can be different.
+These cases may also begin in the district court and later be transferred to the Superior Court.
 They may also begin with a Grand Jury indictment directly in the Superior Court.
 We discuss the indictment process here.)

 Civilians, people who are not police officers, may also ask the court to charge you with a crime.
 You will not be arrested cases where civilians apply for criminal complaints.
 Instead, you will receive a notice to appear for a clerk's hearing in a Massachusetts district court if the court accepts the civilian application for a criminal complaint.

 What Happens at a Massachusetts Clerk's Hearing?

-Clerk’s hearings are your opportunity to stop the complaint and have the court dismiss your case before you are formally charged in district court at an arraignment.
+Clerk’s hearings are private.
+They are your opportunity to stop the complaint and have the court dismiss your case before you are formally charged in district court at an arraignment.
 If you win at a clerk's hearing, there will never be a record of this criminal accusation on your criminal history.
-You have this opportunity to dismiss your case whether your accuser is a police officer or a civilian.
+You have this opportunity to dismiss your case privately whether your accuser is a police officer or a civilian.
 Therefore. if you receive a Massachusetts application for a criminal complaint and a notice to appear for a clerk’s hearing, you have an opportunity to have the clerk dismiss your case before an arraignment and a public case in the Trial Court.

 Serpa Law Office’s Boston criminal defense attorney’s office will prepare and investigate your case before appearing at your clerk’s hearing.
 We will arrange for the testimony of any witnesses that can assist in your defense, and attempt to contact the accusing party to arrive at some resolution or to better understand the accusation.

 Clerk’s hearings are less formal than hearings before judges in the district court, but they are still serious proceedings that require an experienced attorney.
 You can present evidence in your defense.
 You can review the evidence alleged against you and respond to it.
 You can also cross-examine the witnesses against you to stop the case from going forward.
-This is a critical opportunity to prevent your criminal cases from ever making its way into court.
-An accuser will be there to testify about what you are alleged to have done.
-You have the right to, and should, present your own evidence and bring your own witnesses.
-Clerk’s hearings are also an opportunity for a talented lawyer to negotiate with your accuser to stop a criminal case before it begins.
+This is a critical opportunity to prevent your criminal case from ever making its way into court.
+Clerk’s hearings are also an opportunity for a skilled lawyer to negotiate with the police or your accuser to stop a criminal case before it begins.